Gökhan S. Hotamisligil: Research

-Hotamisligil lab integrates these cellular and molecular stress pathways to nutrients through their work in an integrated field on lipid trafficking and signaling with a focus on fatty acid binding proteins, de novo lipogenesis products.
+Hotamisligil lab integrates these cellular and molecular stress pathways to nutrients through their work in an integrated field on lipid trafficking and signaling with a focus on fatty acid binding proteins, de novo lipogenesis products, and new hormones.
 In a 2008 paper, Hotamisligil lab described a lipid natured hormone, which they named as a “lipokine” and showed its beneficial actions on lipid and glucose metabolism.
 In 2015, Hotamisligil lab described a novel hormone that is produced by the adipose tissue during fasting to regulate hepatic glucose production and pancreatic activity.
 Therapeutic targeting of both of these molecules is pursued for the treatment of metabolic diseases.
 In a 2017 paper, Hotamisligil lab has identified a transcription factor, NRF1, that both senses and responds to excess cholesterol in the ER and acts together with SREBP2 as yin-yang to keep ER cholesterol levels within a safe, narrow range.
+The lab also defined the mechanism of interactions between these two critical pathways controlling cholesterol balance.
+Additional studies demonstrated that NRF1 is a critical defender of metabolic homeostasis under the most challenging of conditions, such as brown adipose tissue challenged by cold, or the integrity of the cells with the highest secretory demands.